needle-mirror/com.unity.recorder/Documentation~/index.md

 Use the Recorder package to capture and save data during [Play mode](https://docs.unity3d.com/Manual/GameView.html).
 For example, you can capture gameplay or a cinematic and save it as a video file.

 >[!NOTE]
->You can only use the Recorder in the Unity Editor.
+>You can use the Recorder in the Unity Editor only.
 It does not work in standalone Unity Players or builds.

 ## Recording